-Area 2 Liveable Communi ties Council will continue to enhance the liveability of our community to make sure that Southern Grampians is a place where people want to live now and into the future.
-Focus A Southern Grampians has a grow Southern Grampians has a rang Southern Grampians residents I designed, and encourage comm Southern Grampians residents physical activity. have access to 'everyday' needs. ving economy that promotes diversity of local jobs. le of housing which meets community needs. have access to technology, buildings and public spaces that are well nunity connections. have access to open spaces, pathways and trails that encourages as sustainable practices that promote a healthy environment.
+- 1. Southern Grampians residents have access to 'everyday' needs. - 2.
+Southern Grampians has a growing economy that promotes diversity of local jobs. - 3.
+Southern Grampians has a range of housing which meets community needs. - 4.
+Southern Grampians residents have access to technology, buildings and public spaces that are well designed, and encourage community connections. - 5.
+Southern Grampians residents have access to open spaces, pathways and trails that encourages physical activity. - 6.
+Southern Grampians encourages sustainable practices that promote a healthy environment.